rahgun04/VLSI_Lab_1/README.md

 ```bash
 ssh -Y <username>@ee-mill2.ee.ic.ac.uk
 ```
-Once you have logon, create your directory structure for this module's coursework, e.g. Lab_1, Lab_2 etc..
-Within Lab_1, create the following folders to store the various types of files created or generated for this lab:
+Once you have logon, create your directory structure for this module's coursework, e.g. LAB_1, LAB_2 etc..
+Within LAB_1, create the following folders to store the various types of files created or generated for this lab:
 * **SRC** - where you put the HDL sources
-* **OUTPUTS** - where all generated files from sythesis are stored
+* **OUTPUTS** - where all generated files from synthesis are stored
 * **REPORTS** - where all reports are stored
 * **SAVES** - where incomplete designs are saved for incremental development

 Using your favourite editor, create the following SystemVerilog HDL source *_lfsr4.sv_* in the **SRC** folder.
-This is a 4-bit linear feedback register used in 2nd year labs.
+This is a 4-bit linear feedback register used in the 2nd year labs.

 ```v
 module lfsr4 (